Akash-376/Magical_Arena/README.md

 To run a Maven project without an integrated development environment (IDE) or editor, you can use the command line.
 Here are the steps to run your Maven project:
 - Maven Installation:
   Make sure you have Maven installed on your system.
 You can download it from Apache Maven and follow the installation instructions.

+## How_to_run
+**Extract the Zip Folder:**
+   Extract the zip folder that has been shared with you to a location on your machine.
 - Navigate to the Project Directory:
-  Open a command prompt or terminal and navigate to the root directory of your Maven project where pom.xml file is visible.
+  Open a command prompt or terminal and navigate to the root directory of your Maven project where **pom.xml file is visible**.

   example:- cd Magical_Arena\Magical_Arena

 - Build the Project:
   Run the following Maven command to compile your project, run tests, and package it
   ```